drmperez/HostDesigner_tutorials/HW4/A_homework_4.md

 ![image of pcmodel10](https://github.com/drmperez/HostDesigner_tutorials/blob/main/HW4/images/PCModel10_defaultMM3.png)

-Figure: Angle and torsion for structure optimized with PCModel 10 and default MM3 parameters of `dimeoxime.pcm.`
+Figure above: Angle and torsion for structure optimized with PCModel 10 and default MM3 parameters of `dimeoxime.pcm.`

 ![image of mengine](https://github.com/drmperez/HostDesigner_tutorials/blob/main/HW4/images/mengine_defaultMM3.png)

-Figure: Angle and torsion for structure optimized with mengine and default MM3 parameters of `dimeoxime.pcm.`
+Figure above: Angle and torsion for structure optimized with mengine and default MM3 parameters of `dimeoxime.pcm.`

+### 2.iii) Reason for difference between PCModel 10 and mengine results.

+The default behavior of PCModel 10